DirectMyFile/JPower/README.md

 # JPower

-JPower is a modular set of libraries similar to Apache Commons.
+JPower is a modular set of libraries similar to Apache Commons, with a twist.
+It's written to be used with Java 8's new features!

 # Links
 [Issue Tracker](https://directmyfile.atlassian.net/browse/JP/)